 Instructions on how to find and user PR CoPilot are in the article

-How many key messages should be used for the best output?
+How many key messages should be used for the best PR CoPilot output?

 This depends on several factors but our testing has shown that 2-3 concise key messages and a quote tends to lead to a strong result.
-If you add a lot of lengthy/complex key messages the (subjective) “flow” of the writing is negatively impacted.
+If you add a lot of lengthy/complex key messages, the “flow” of the writing is negatively impacted.

 Doesn't Google penalise content written by AI in its search results rankings?